 Evidence may be in the form of employee attestations, employee attendance/training logs, or other means determined by you to best represent fulfillment of your obligations.
-You should retain evidence of completion for at least ten years.
-Medical Mutual and/or CMS may request this evidence to ensure completion of these requirements.
+You should retain evidence of completion for at least ten years. {MMO-00050928-2} Last updated 4/15/2024 MEDICAL MUTUAL and/or CMS may request this evidence to ensure completion of these requirements.
 If you and/or your employees are deemed to have met the FWA training requirements, you should retain proof of the deemed status.
-Medical Mutual and/or CMS may request this evidence to ensure completion of these requirements.
+MEDICAL MUTUAL and/or CMS may request this evidence to ensure completion of these requirements.

-19. What documentation does Medical Mutual need after completion of this training?
+19. What documentation does MEDICAL MUTUAL need after completion of this training?

-Medical Mutual collects attestations to confirm completion of the training requirements.
-Depending on the type of First Tier that you are for us, you may receive the request by email or in another manner.
-You must also maintain evidence to document the completion of this training for all your employees and Downstream and/or Related Entities' employees.
+MEDICAL MUTUAL collects attestations to confirm completion of the training requirements.
+Depending on the type of First Tier that you are for MEDICAL MUTUAL, you may receive the request by email or in another manner.
+You must also maintain evidence to document the completion of this training for all of your employees and Downstream and/or Related Entities' employees.

-20. What happens if I don't complete the required training?
+20. What will happen if I don't complete the required training?

-If an issue of noncompliance is determined, enforcement actions may be taken to fix the issue and prevent future occurrences.
-Enforcement actions may vary depending upon the severity of the issue but could include corrective action plans and contract termination.
+If areas of noncompliance are determined, enforcement actions may be taken to both cure the deficiency and prevent future occurrences.
+Enforcement actions may vary depending upon the severity of the issue, but could include corrective action plans and contract termination.

-As expressed within our Medicare Advantage and Part D Compliance Program, it is expected that you ensure timely, consistent and effective enforcement through well-publicized disciplinary standards.
-As a Medical Mutual First Tier Entity, you are expected to enforce completion of these requirements with your Downstream and/or Related Entities.
+As expressed within the MEDICAL MUTUAL Medicare Advantage and Part D Compliance Program, it is expected that you ensure timely, consistent and effective enforcement through well-publicized disciplinary standards.
+As an MEDICAL MUTUAL First Tier Entity, you are expected to enforce completion of these requirements with your Downstream and/or Related Entities.

-If you are aware of or suspect noncompliant, unethical or illegal behavior by others, including, but not limited to, failure to complete the required training and education, you are obligated to report it to us immediately so that we can investigate and respond appropriately.
+If you are aware of or suspect noncompliant, unethical or illegal behavior by others, including, but not limited to, failure to complete the required training and education, you are obligated to report it to MEDICAL MUTUAL immediately so that we can investigate and respond appropriately.
 (See question #25 for reporting mechanism options.)